PhantoomDev/bt3-re/readme.md

 ## Overview
 This project aims to implement rollback netcode for Dragon Ball Z: Budokai Tenkaichi 3 (BT3) through reverse engineering and modifying Dolphin emulator.
 The primary focus is on implementing split-screen rollback netplay to facilitate debugging, input verification, and maintain consistency with local play experience.

+## Open Knowledge, No Gatekeeping

+**Important**: This project explicitly rejects gatekeeping and "insider knowledge" culture that has historically hindered BT3's modding scene.
+If you're someone who hoards knowledge or refuses to share information to maintain some perceived advantage or status - this project is NOT for you.

+What we stand for:
+- Open collaboration and knowledge sharing
+- Documentation of ALL findings and techniques
+- Helping newcomers learn and contribute
+- Building a sustainable, growing modding community

+What we don't tolerate:
+- Gatekeeping information
+- Refusing to explain techniques or discoveries
+- Creating artificial barriers for new contributors
+- "I know something you don't know" attitudes

+This project aims to revitalize BT3's modding scene through open collaboration.
+If you're not on board with this philosophy, please find another project.
+We're here to build something for everyone, not to stroke egos.

+### What This Means in Practice
+- Share and document your discoveries
+- Make a good faith effort to comment and explain your code
+- Share techniques when you understand them
+- Welcome questions and help others learn
+- Value all contributions, regardless of experience level
+- Encourage and support new contributors
+- If you're not great at documentation/commenting, that's okay - just try your best and others can help

+The goal is to learn and grow together.
+Not everyone starts as an expert documenter or explainer, but we can all work towards building a more open and helpful community.

 ## Prerequisites
 - [DBZ BT3 Widescreen Tournament ISO 2.1 (Wii)](https://docs.google.com/document/d/1v6EnaYr624Dz-MyNXEdFoJ5FKPLhvAWD08rmHATL3uc/edit?tab=t.0#heading=h.uicrin9d2ldj) - European Version (20% faster)
 - Dolphin Emulator 5.0 or later (for reference/forking/debugging)